dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 class B extends A{}
 ```
 2. return type should be identical or subtype - called covariance in java
-3. exception - overridden method can throw fewer or narrower exception.
+3. exception - overridden method can throw fewer/narrower exception.
 Java support this on compile level for checked exception.
 Yet for unchecked like `RuntimeException` it can't enforce it, so we can see code smell (see my task for interview questions on accounts)

 If you necessarily have to use overriding with subtype param, you can use generics
 ```java